 Cut out your biscuit shapes from the dough as closely together as you can.

 To make small biscuits, you can use an empty small tomato paste tin, washed and dried, with both ends cut out.
 For larger ones, you can use a soup tin similarly prepared, or use a drinking glass.
-Alternatively, you can just cut squares or triangles out of the dough with a knife.
+Alternatively, you can just cut squares or triangles out of the dough with a very sharp knife.